-5. Pour the filling into the baked pie shell.
-Set the shell on a cookie sheet to catch any spills.
-Bake 15 minutes, then reduce the heat to 325°F. Bake another 45 minutes to one hour.
+Pour the filling into the baked pie shell (save any extra for baked custard).
+Set it on a cookie sheet to catch any spills.
+Bake 15 minutes then reduce heat to 325°F. Bake another 45 minutes to 1 hour.
 The pie is done when a knife inserted an inch or more in from the edge comes out nearly clean (the center will still be soft).

 Cool the pie on a rack.
 Chill if you are holding it more than a couple of hours.
 Serve the pie at room temperature, either topped with the whipped cream or pass the cream at the table.